 03 Feb What is Kaleidoscope?

 A kaleidoscope consists of three strips of mirrors inclined at an angle of 60° to one another.
 They are enclosed in a cylindrical tube.
-One end of the tube is closed by means of a piece of ground glass while the other is closed by a piece of cardboard with a hole at its centre.
-Several multicoloured glass-pieces and beads are loosely enclosed between the three inclined mirrors with the help of a disc made of plane glass.
-Now when viewed through the hole in the cardboard, along the axis of the tube, a symmetrical pattern of images of the coloured glass pieces is seen.
+One end of the tube is closed by means of a piece of ground glass while the other is closed by a piece of cardboard with a hole at its center.
+Several multicolored glass-pieces and beads are loosely enclosed between the three inclined mirrors with the help of a disc made of plane glass.
+Now when viewed through the hole in the cardboard, along the axis of the tube, an asymmetrical pattern of images of the colored glass pieces is seen.

-When a person turns the kaleidoscope, the coloured glass pieces and beads change positions thereby new pattern is produced.
+When a person turns the kaleidoscope, the colored glass pieces and beads change positions thereby new pattern is produced.